kvshvlin/yourmailproject/index.md

 Step 4.
 Mail your illustrated postcards to us as soon as possible via speed post along with your preferred selling price for each.

 Step 5.
-Albeit the original author reserve all copyrights, after we receive complete illustrated postcards we use numbered envelopes with Your Mail Project brand assets to curate the project.
+Albeit the original author reserves all copyrights, after we receive complete illustrated postcards we use numbered envelopes with Your Mail Project brand assets to curate the project.

 Step 6.
 As a result, every handmade illustrated postcard is unique i.e. no illustration will ever be printed, published like a magazine, reprinted, or remade, so every customer gets an exclusive product that they can send to friends and family via India Post with / without a message.